Larry-Cui/notebook/docs/immigration/860/ICL860week4.md

         - [x] Psychological evidence regarding the claimant.
         - [x] The ability of a person who is homosexual to access employment, housing, or medical treatment.
         - [x] In the case of a woman claimant, whether their gender would make it unsafe for them to travel to the IFA.

+??? note "Complementary Protection"

+    1. To prove the **danger of torture**, the claimant must show the following except:
+        - [ ] Whether the act resulted in severe physical or psychological pain or suffering.
+        - [ ] Whether the act was intentionally inflicted by a state agent or public official.
+        - [x] Whether the act was carried out **on a basis of race, gender, sexual orientation, or religion**.
+        - [ ] Whether the act was carried out to intimidate, deter, coerce, control, revenge, punish, or gather information.

+    2. Looking at the text of the provision, which of the following is/are **NOT** true of section 97 of the IRPA?
+Click on all that apply.
+        - [x] Section 97 requires nexus to a Convention ground under paragraph (1)(b).
+        - [x] Section 97 requires subjective fear under paragraph 1(a).
+        - [x] Section 97 claims cannot be based on lawful sanctions, unless they result in torture.
+        - [ ] The concept of internal flight alternative applies under paragraph 1(b).
+        > See IRPA, s 97. **Section 97 does not require nexus or subjective fear.** While torture resulting from **a "lawful sanction" might lead to protection**, so would other punishments that are "imposed in disregard of accepted international standards."
+IRPA, s 97(1)(b)(ii) incorporates the requirement that **there be no internal flight alternative**.

+    3. Complementary protection is based on general human rights standards, rather than the 1951 Convention relating to the Status of Refugees.
+	    - [x] True
+	    - [ ] False

+    4. Mack the Knife claimed refugee protection because he is facing 10 years of imprisonment for a bank robbery.
+Pretend that article 1F does not apply to his case, might he receive protection under IRPA, s 97?
+Click on all that apply.
+        - [x] No, because the 10-year sentence is neither torture nor cruel and unusual treatment or punishment.
+        - [ ] No, because of IRPA, s 97(1)(b)(ii).
+        - [x] No, because of IRPA, s 97(1)(b)(iii).
+        - [ ] No, because of IRPA, s 97(1)(b)(iv).

+    5. Which of the following contributed to the unreasonableness of the RPD decision in rejecting the claimant in *Portillo v Canada (Minister of Citizenship and Immigration)*?
+        - [x] The RPD conflated the risk faced by the claimant with that faced by all men of the claimant's age in his country of nationality, which led to the erroneous conclusion that the risk faced by the claimant is the same as the risk faced generally by other individuals in the country.
+        - [ ] The RPD did not believe the claimant's version of events of the criminal gang, Mara Salvatrucha.
+        - [ ] The RPD did not characterize whether the risk of death came from the criminal gang or the state police.
+        - [ ] None of the above, the court held that the RPD decision was reasonable.

+    6. The legal test is for section 97 is the same as for section 96, that is, the claimant must establish they face a "serious possibility" or "reasonable chance" of either torture or of cruel and unusual treatment or punishment.
+	    - [ ] True
+	    - [x] False

+    7. A **negative credibility finding is sufficient to dispose a claim** under both sections 96 and 97, **unless** there is independent and credible documentary evidence in the record capable of supporting a positive dis-position of the claim.
+	    - [x] True
+	    - [ ] False
+        > See *Lopez v Canada (Citizenship and Immigration)*, 2014 FC 102 at para 41.

+    8. According to the court in *Portillo v Canada (Minister of Citizenship and Immigration)*, after the nature of the risk faced by the claimant has been characterized, the decision-maker should then compare the risk faced by the claimant to that faced by a significant group in the country.
+If the two risks are not the same nature and degree, then the claimant would be entitled to protection under section 97.
+	    - [x] True
+	    - [ ] False
+        > See paras 40-41 of *Portillo v Canada (Minister of Citizenship and Immigration)*.